Caelestibus/website-provisioning/README.md

 ### 📌 For clarity sake

-- This guide assumes you’re using a NAT or host-only network adapter that maps to 192.168.x.x.
+- This quick quick run through assumes you’re using a Network Address Translation or a Host-Only adapter that maps to 192.168.x.x.

 - Apache serves from /var/www/html/ by default.

-- If you make changes to HTML or CSS, refresh the browser (no restart needed).
+- If you make changes to HTML or CSS, refresh the browser (no restart needed), bye besties.